 Home security starts at your front door with – you guessed it – your lock and deadbolt.
-With option after option on the market, how do you cut through the clutter and choose the lock that best suits your needs?
+With option after option on the market for your DIY home security upgrade, how do you cut through the clutter and choose the lock that best suits your needs?
 In this article, we’ll discuss the process of comparing locks, what to look for, and how to choose the right one.

 We sat down with our expert locksmiths and engineers, Mark Bloom, Chris Taylor and Michael Winardi, to get the inside scoop on how they choose locks for their own homes and families.

 There are two main types of locks: knobs/levers and deadbolts.
 Typically, both are found on your front and back doors.
 However, “knobs and levers are secondary security, while deadbolts are your main security feature and the preferred lock when it comes to securing your home,” Winardi explains.

 When researching which lock to buy, what should homeowners look for?

 Locks aren’t a purchase you make every day.
 There are a few main reasons you purchase home door locks: during new home construction or existing home renovation, and after a break-in.
 While most people consider style before function, it’s important to take the opposite approach.
 Your lock is only as good as its quality, so let’s walk through how to pick the highest quality lock.

 First and foremost, for what room are you looking for a lock?
 There are three main functional categories: privacy, passage and entry.
 Defining the primary function is the first step in choosing a lock.
 Function will help determine the level of security and endurance your lock will need to uphold.
 For example, a hallway or interior door typically doesn’t need a higher level of security than your front door.
 If it’s a high traffic area (such as a bathroom) you’ll want your lock to hold up longer, therefore a higher grade of lock is more appropriate.